 corsica Villa holiday guide

-History in Corsica
+Things to do in Corsica

-Arts and Culture in Corsica
+Eating and drinking in Corsica

 Corsica may be a defiantly independent region, but its earthy cooking style definitely draws on its French and Italian neighbours.
 On the coast, it’s all about the fresh fish and seafood, while inland, the culinary culture goes heavy on its meat, cheese and chestnut delicacies.
 The Corsican food scene is full of flavour and is very local and tradition-led.
 You’ll struggle to find a French region with a better choice of charcuterie on its menus – and its sun-loving fruits and island-ripened vegetables are about as indulgently fresh and tasty as you can get.

 For a proper Corsican feast, stock up your villa’s kitchen with staples of the island’s unique diet.
 Pair a crumbly Brocciu cheese with a rustic fresh bread for lunch, and experiment with the local market’s fresh fish offerings for dinner – whether it’s rock lobster, oysters, squid or a roasted sea bream, Corsica has them all.
 Local specialities to keep an eye out for include the island delicacies that have a chestnut element to them.
 The mountains here are blanketed in an unending supply of chestnuts, so foodie options tend to follow suit.
 Try original chestnut-flavoured ice cream and pulenda (chestnut dumplings), or look out for traditional desserts like the chestnut tart or Beignets de Brocciu (chestnut-flour and creamy cheese-filled doughnuts).